-A popular excursion destination is the Geologic Trail, providing information on the composition of stones and further information regarding geology.
-To clarify, once upon a time Karrösten has often been threatened by natural catastrophes, which makes researchers assume that the village in its present state has been built on the remnants of an ancient village.
-It takes you about 2.5 hours to walk this circular trail, snaking high above the Inntal valley and proceeding slightly upwards to the Karröster Alm pasture at 1,467 m asl.
-If you do want to go further, you can scale the Tschirgant mountain (2,370 m asl).
-However, also with bad weather you can spend active holidays: the climbing routes in the climbing gym next to the inn Gasthof Trenkwalder are newly set by the European Champion Bettina Schöpf on a regular basis.
+Karrösten is known for its Geologic Trail, a hike which takes you through 30 million years of the earth's history.
+To clarify, once upon a time the village was often threatened by natural catastrophes, which makes researchers assume that the village in its present state was built on the remnants of an ancient one.
+It takes you about 2 hours to walk this theme trail, snaking high above Karrösten upwards to the Karrösten Mountain Hut at 1,467 m a.s.l.
+Also with bad weather you can spend active holidays: The Karrösten Boulder Hall is a popular meeting point.

-If you are rather interested in arts and culture, we recommend you to visit the chapel Königskapelle.
-Inaugurated in 1855, this chapel reminds on the Emperor Friedrich August II from Saxony, who had an accident behind Imst when he made a trip into the Pitztal valley in 1854.
+If you are rather interested in culture, we recommend you to visit the King's Chapel known as Königskapelle.
+Inaugurated in 1855, it reminds on the Emperor Frederick Augustus II of Saxony, who had an accident behind Imst when he made a trip into the Pitztal valley in 1854.
 His horse carriage tumbled over and a horse badly injured him at the back of the head.
-On August 9, 1854, he succumbed to his injuries in the inn Gasthof Neuner, where still today his death chamber reminds on the Emperor.
-In the years to follow, his widow Marie from Saxony had the chapel built in neo-Gothic style.
-The parish church of the village, however, dedicated to St. Nicholas, was inaugurated in 1778 and the interior is rich in rokoko elements.
-Also worth to be visited is the art weaving Schatz, a family-run business founded in 1932.
-This is where you can experience, and of course also purchase, local handicraft!
+On August 9, 1854, he succumbed to his injuries in the Neuner inn, where still today his death chamber is preserved.
+In the following year, his widow Duchess Marie Elisabeth of Saxony had the chapel built.